danielelozzi/SPEED/README.md

     * `path_fixation_{subj_name}_{event_name}.pdf`: A plot showing the sequence and path of fixations.
 The coordinates are normalized from 0 to 1.
     * `periodogram_{subj_name}_{event_name}.pdf`: A Power Spectral Density plot of the pupil diameter signal, showing frequency components.
     * `spectrogram_{subj_name}_{event_name}.pdf`: A spectrogram of the pupil diameter, showing how its frequency content changes over time.
+    * `pupil_diameter_gaze_surface_{subj_name}_{event_name}.pdf`: A time series plot of left and right pupil diameters.
+The background dynamically changes to green when gaze is detected on the surface and red when it is not, providing a visual indicator of attention within the ROI.

 4.  **Analysis Video (`.mp4`)**
     * `output_analysis_video.mp4`: An MP4 video that synchronizes the internal (eye) view, the external (scene) view, and a real-time plot of the pupil diameter.
 This is only generated if the "Generate Analysis Video" option is checked.